Horizon Cloud Service - next-gen Architecture

 A NAT Gateway is required on a management subnet of the primary provider to allow outbound communication from the Horizon Edge Gateway components.

-With a basic Horizon Cloud Service – next-gen deployment, all components, including desktops, are deployed into the same Microsoft Azure VNet which is in a single subscription.
+With the simplest installation of a Horizon Cloud Service – next-gen Edge deployment, all components, including desktops, are deployed into the same Microsoft Azure VNet which is in a single subscription.
 When scaling a Horizon Edge you can add additional providers, as covered in the Scaling and Availability section of this guide.

 When adding additional Azure-based providers, each provider will use a separate VNet.
-To facilitate traffic flow, you will need to connect the VNets with virtual network peering.
-See Virtual network peering.
+The Horizon Edge requires line-of-site to end user capacity resources to deliver monitoring data collection and SSO functionality.
+To facilitate traffic flow to the Horizon Edge, you will need to connect the VNets with virtual network peering.
+For more information, see Virtual network peering.

 Description automatically generated